 The drivetrain is quite simple — a 1×7 setup operated by a Shimano Tourney rear derailleur and a Shimano shifter.
 Nothing too impressive, but it will shift swiftly once you adjust it properly.

 The star of the show on Tommaso Classico is definitely the Avid BB5 mechanical disc brakes since many commuter bikes at this price range come with V-brakes.

 The main reason why this is one of the best commuter bikes out there is that it comes with a rear rack and fenders included in the price.
 Thus, you can haul weight and ride it in wet weather without spending a dime more.

 Do you view a bicycle as more than just a means of transportation?
-If a bike is also a fashion statement for you, then you will love the unique style Brooklyn Driggs offers.
+If a bike is also a fashion statement for you, then you will love the unique style Ghost Square Cross 1.8 offers.

-Brooklyn Driggs is one of the most authentic bicycles on our list.
-Its main focus is not on performance but rather on appearance and making a statement wherever you go.
+Ghost Square Cross 1.8 is one of the most authentic bicycles on our list.
+Its main focus is both on performance and appearance, so you will be making a statement wherever you go.
 However, that does not mean it doesn’t ride well and it’s just for show — far from it.

-Brooklyn Driggs also has retro swept-back handlebars that keep your body in an upright position and gives you a good view of the road ahead.
+Square Cross 1.8 also has simple flat handlebars that keep your body in an upright position and gives you a good view of the road ahead.
 Coupled with 35 mm tires, you will be stable and comfortable on the road.

 Are you serious about commuting and are willing to spend a bit more on your bike?
 Then you can get the Niner RLT 9 Apex with a carbon fork, hydraulic disc brakes, and a mean design.